How to Write a Blog (or: What I Learned By Doing It)

 13 May 2026 · personal

-I dislike the word “blog.” - I think it feels ugly and odd, it is inherently off putting.
-Publishing an article?
-Wow, elegant, important, it's short form non fiction.
-A blog?
-Childish, a personal journal published online for self-sycophants.
-It sounds like something that happens to a bathtub drain.
-“Web log” is somehow worse, conjuring the image of a ship captain who learned HTML (which actually now sounds better to me as I write that).
+I dislike the word “blog.”
+I want to get that out of the way immediately, because it is the first thing I thought when someone suggested I start one: the word is ugly.
+It sounds like something that happens to a drain.
+“Web log” is somehow worse, conjuring the image of a ship captain who learned HTML.
 I avoided starting one for years partly on the strength of that aesthetic objection, which I now recognise as displacement behaviour for a deeper discomfort, the kind that asks: who do you think you are, putting your opinions on the internet?
-Do you think yourself important enough to be listened to instead of listening?

 Two children running and laughing in an open square